aaron-gh/I38/README.md

 ## Requirements

 - i3-wm: The i3 window manager.
 - acpi: [optional] for battery status.
 It will still work even without this package, but uses it if it is installed.
+Required for the battery monitor with sound alerts.
 - dex: [optional] Alternative method for auto starting applications.
 - clipster: clipboard manager
 - jq: for getting the current workspace